danielsaidi/Sheeeeeeeeet/README.md

 run the `SheeeeeeeeetExample` target to try different types of action sheets.

 ## Install

 Sheeeeeeeeet can be installed with `CocoaPods` and `Carthage`:

 ### CocoaPods

-To add Sheeeeeeeeet to your app using CocoaPods, just create a `Podfile` in your project root and add this line:
+To install Sheeeeeeeeet with CocoaPods, add this line to your `Podfile`:

 ```
 pod 'Sheeeeeeeeet'
 ```

-After that, simply run `pod install`.
-For more information about using CocoaPods, visit the [official website][CocoaPods].
+then run `pod install`.
+For more info, visit the [CocoaPod website][CocoaPods].

 ### Carthage

-To add Sheeeeeeeeet to your app using Carthage, just create a `Cartfile` in your project root and add this line:
+To install Sheeeeeeeeet with Carthage, add this line to your `Cartfile`:

 ```
 github "danielsaidi/Sheeeeeeeeet"
 ```

-After that, simply run `carthage update` (with any options you prefer).
-For more information about Carthage, visit the [official website][Carthage].
+then run `carthage update`.
+For more info, visit [Carthage website][Carthage].

 ## Presenting an action sheet

-Presenting custom action sheets with Sheeeeeeeeet is super simple.
-Simply create an action sheet with a set of items, then present it in your view controller.
-To support popover mode on iPad, you can also provide the sheet with a source view:
+Presenting custom action sheets with Sheeeeeeeeet is easy.
+Just create an action sheet with a set of items, then present it in a view controller.
+To use popovers on iPad, you can also provide the sheet with a `from` source view:

 ```
+// This code is presumed to be in a view controller
 func showAlert(tappedButton: UIView?) {

     let items = [